 2. Ensure your children use appropriate sports equipment and safety gear.
 Each year, over 2.6 million children visit the emergency department due to a sports-related injury.
 Not all of these injuries are severe, and many can be prevented by wearing safety gear and learning the proper techniques of the sport.
 Nemours Children’s Health System recommends buying gear that follows the standards set by the National Operating Committee on Standards for Athletic Equipment (NOCSAE) and to check bicycle helmets have a sticker from the Consumer Product Safety Commission (CPSC).

 3. Download safety apps for you and your family.
 Apps like Baby Food Allergy Tracker can help you make sure everyone in the family is protected.
 Baby Food Allergy Tracker allows you to keep track of which foods your baby has tried and the baby’s reactions to them.
-Check out our previous blog posts about Apps for Pregnancy and Newborns and Apps for Parents to see which apps may work best for you.

 4. Childproof your home.
 Safety gates are one of the first things that often come to mind when we think of preventing childhood injuries, and that’s because they are very effective in preventing infants from falling or entering dangerous areas.
 A few other actions you can take to make your home a safe space for children include: